complaints

 A complaint is an expression of dissatisfaction, usually about service, staff, behaviour, or the environment.

-Complaints that relate to specific service received should not be dealt with by the person concerned, although the person concerned should be given an opportunity to provide an explanation.
+Complaints that relate to specific service received should not be dealt with by the person (or provider) concerned, although the person concerned should be given an opportunity to provide an explanation.

 A complaint can be made verbally, through the online complaint form on the MSD website, or in writing.